jhnns/rewire/README.md

 rewire("./myModule.js") === rewire("./myModule.js"); // = false

-// If you want to remove all your rewired modules from the
+// If you want to remove all your rewired modules from
 // cache just call rewire.reset().
 // Do this before every unit test to ensure a clean testing environment. rewire.reset();